 DAYS 3,4 & 5: Monday to Wednesday - ABERDEENSHIRE ADVENTURE

 Today we head east for the area around the Ythan estuary, a very promising place at this time of year.
 Goose flocks can be in the thousands, and amongst the commoner greygoose species we have perhaps our best chances of rarities such as Snow or Red-breasted Goose.
 Flocks of seaduck will be here too, and this may be a good place to look for King Eider, which will be close if found inside the mouth of the River Ythan.
 At times, vast rafts of Common Scoter are found along this coast, though they are very mobile.
 If we locate them we have good chances of rarer scoters, such as Surf, or perhaps even a Black or White-winged Scoter as in previous years!
 More expected are Great Northern and Red-throated Diver, with lingering seabirds sometimes being chased by a late Pomarine or Arctic Skua.
 Waders including Purple Sandpiper, Turnstone, Bar-tailed Godwit, Knot, Dunlin and Ringed Plover are scattered along the shore and just about anything can turn up, particularly in easterlies.
 We stay the first of two nights in Aberdeenshire at a central location to give us options for our adventure, depending on the weather, tide and recent sightings.

 The next day we work the Loch of Strathbeg RSPB reserve carefully.
 Its remote location makes this one of the most underwatched reserves in the country, though birding here is always rewarding, and the unexpected often turns up!
 Scarce wildfowl are expected, and we will spend time looking through the ducks in particular.
 Next we move along the coast, paying attention to arable farmland where we hope to find Grey Partridge, Corn Bunting, Stock Dove and Tree Sparrow.
-This coastline is massively underwatched, despite its track record of High Arctic gulls, and our route takes us through several busy harbours, where we will scan the gulls that have followed the white fish trawlers into port, perhaps including the first returning Iceland and Glaucous Gulls.
+This coastline is massively underwatched, despite its track record of High Arctic gulls, and our route takes us through several busy harbours, where we will scan the birds which have followed the white-fish trawlers into port, perhaps including the first returning Iceland and Glaucous Gulls.